99designs/gqlgen/docs/content/config.md

 # Optional: turn off to make resolvers return values instead of pointers for structs
 # resolvers_always_return_pointers: true

+# Optional: turn on to return pointers instead of values in unmarshalInput
+# return_pointers_in_unmarshalinput: false

 # Optional: set to speed up generation time by not performing a final validation pass.
 # skip_validation: true